tymofii-s/hack/README.md

 9. Click "Run with PowerShell"

 After that the code automatically downloads python, downloads necessary libraries and run code.
+If you already have python, PowerShell won`t download python again.
 No need to install anything extra!

 ## Scripts info
 ### Starter